-We’ve all heard about tours of worldwide dark tourism destinations; Chernobyl, the catacombs of Paris, and the World War 2 battlegrounds and concentration camps all come to mind.
+We’ve all heard about tours of worldwide dark tourism destinations; Chernobyl, the killing fields of Cambodia, the catacombs of Paris, and the World War 2 battlegrounds and concentration camps all come to mind.
 But within the United States, many typically don’t think of these types of locations beyond the cemeteries of New Orleans and Ground Zero in New York.

 However, some of the major dark tourism destinations within the United States don’t involve cemeteries or war stories at all, but instead focus around famous crime scenes.

 Old haunted places such as Winchester Mystery House in San Jose and the Queen Mary ship in Long Beach, California are famous for their ghost stories and lore, and those of us who want to contemplate the horror of genocide and war visit battlegrounds, concentration camps and killing fields.
 But what draws people to famous crime scenes?

 “Dark tourism” (also known as “thanatourism” or “grief tourism”) is a growing area of tourism and travel, and not just among those who love to read old Anne Rice and Stephen King books.
 Academics believe ordinary people seek out monuments of humanity’s worst crimes against itself, possibly to experience the visceral gravity of horror, or to contemplate mortality.

 Pop culturalists point to the increasing popularity of true crime podcasts and drama, and psychologists hint that there’s a catharsis to imagining a real-life horror story unfold… especially if there’s a good resolution at the end.